 If you are involved in an accident similar to the situations described above in which you are injured due to the negligence of a public employee or by some unsafe condition of public property, then you may have a “government tort liability” claim for monetary damages.

-At Ryneal & Ryneal, our Riverside government liability attorney [BL1] has been helping injured clients recover throughout the Inland Empire for over 45 years.
-If you or a loved one has been hurt due to the negligence of a government worker or unsafe conditions of a public property, we can help you receive compensation for your injuries and other damages and help you get back on your feet.
+At Ryneal & Ryneal, I have been helping injured clients recover throughout the Inland Empire for over 40 years.
+If you or a loved one has been hurt due to the negligence of a government worker or unsafe conditions of public property, I can help you receive compensation for your injuries and other damages and help you get back on your feet.

-How & When to File a Government Liability Claim
+How And When To File A Government Liability Claim

-A government tort liability claim is not against some private individual or company, but rather it is against the particular governmental entity that employed the negligent employee or owned and maintained the public property that was found to be in a dangerous and unsafe condition causing your accident.
+A government tort liability claim is not against some private individual or company, but rather it is against the particular governmental entity that employed the negligent employee or owned and maintained the public property that was found to be in a dangerous and unsafe condition that caused your accident.